joeycurnutt/Diss-Track-Rapping-NeuralNet/README.md

 All credit goes to him for a majority of the code, so I recommend checking out his repository.

 ### Requirements:
+* GPU Capabilities with tensorflow, or change 'import CuDNNLSTM' to 'import LSTM' and change all references of CuDNNLSTM to LSTM
 * Python 3.x, not 3.10
 * pronouncing
 * markovify